ApoapsisHGV/ApoapsisHGV.github.io/en/index.md

 </figure>

-Despite the Corona crisis, we want to participate again in this year's CanSat competition.
-With the experience we have gained in recent years, we are starting the [7th German CanSat Competition 2020/21](https://www.cansat.de/wettbewerb-2020-21) with confidence and full of anticipation.
+<p>Despite the Corona crisis, we want to participate again in this year's CanSat competition.
+With the experience we have gained in recent years, we are starting the <a href="https://www.cansat.de/wettbewerb-2020-21" target="__blank">7th German CanSat Competition 2020/21</a> with confidence and full of anticipation.</p>

 As a mixture of experienced and new members, six of us have come together as a team and registered for this year's competition.